 This study represents the first phase of a two phase action-research study.
 Action research is research that is concerned with a specific context and problem(s) encountered within that context (Mertler, 2014).
-The action research framework includes four cyclical components of planning the studyacting which includes collecting and analyzing datadeveloping a plan or intervention, and reflecting on and sharing the results (Mertler, 2014).
+The action research framework includes four cyclical components of (a) planning the study: (a) (b) collecting and (b) analyzing data (together known as “acting”); (c) developing a plan or intervention, and (d) reflecting on and sharing the results (Mertler, 2014).
 The approach utilized within this study’s action research framework was an ethnographic, qualitative design.
 Qualitative data has the potential to provide multifaceted and descriptive accounts of participant experiences, or in this case, learning and teaching experiences within an EMI environment (DiCicco-Bloom & Crabtree, 2006; Yin, 2016).
 Ethnographic research strategies attempt to make sense of how people understand events and describe how culture influences the thinking and the behaviors of the participants (Creswell & Poth, 2018).

-This research received written IRB approval from the researcher’s United States (US) University (exempt human subject research) as well as written approval from the Research Ethics Panel at the UAE institution where the study was conducted.
+This research received written IRB approval from the researcher’s United States (U.S.) University (exempt human subject research), as well as written approval from the Research Ethics Panel at the UAE institution where the study was conducted.
 The methodology was used to answer the following questions.

 What are obstacles to learning experienced by first-language, Arabic BSW students learning in an EMI teaching and learning environment?